nicc777/kubernetes-cicd-lab-local/task_04_deploy_jenkins_docker.md

 Following the instruction from https://www.jenkins.io/doc/pipeline/tour/hello-world/ - create a Python project and test.

-The follwing is a slightly modified Groovy script for this task:
+The following is a slightly modified Groovy script for this task:

 ```groovy
 pipeline {